shivannis/xandr-docs-public/xandr-docs/articles/monetize/currency-support.md

 ---
-Title : Currency Support
-Description : Support for multiple currencies allows buyers and sellers to transact ms.date: 10/28/2023 with one another globally on the Xandr platform.
+title : Microsoft Monetize - Currency Support description : Support for multiple currencies allows buyers and sellers to transact ms.date: 10/28/2023
 ---

-# Currency Support
+# Microsoft Monetize - Currency support

 Support for multiple currencies allows buyers and sellers to transact with one another globally on the Xandr platform.